eclipse-archived/codewind-docs/docs/_documentations/projectview.md

 1. **Overview** Provides you with project information including language, location of you project, status, and whether the project is set to automatically build on modification.

-2. **Edit code** After creating your project, Microclimate has already built your project and started it.
+2. **Edit code** After creating your project, Codewind has already built your project and started it.
 Use the Theia editor to modify your code, and to redeploy it.

-3. **Build logs** Click this tab to view the Microclimate project build logs.
+3. **Build logs** Click this tab to view the Codewind project build logs.
   - On the **Build logs** page, the **Log File** drop-down menu lists individual build logs.
 If a log file changed, an **Updated** icon appears next to the **Log File** menu.
 An asterisk appears next to the name of each changed log file in the list.
   - After you select any of the changed log files, the asterisk disappears from the log file entry in the menu.
 After you select all of the changed log files, the icon disappears from the **Log File** menu.